keycloak/keycloak-community/design/client-secret-rotation.md

 - 31 days later the client tries to authenticate, but the authentication is unsuccessful has KC sees the secret has expired
 - Client is updated through a client update request, which will generate a new secret and return it in the response
 - Client can now be updated and authentication is successful again

+Another example for dynamic client registration

+- Secret rotation is enabled, secret expiration is 30 days, rotated secret expiration is 2 days, Remaining expiration for rotation during update is 10 days.
+- Client is created through a client registration request with a new generated secret
+- 10 days later, client is updated with the call of OIDC client registration update request.
+At this point, there is 20 days for client secret to expire.
+Hence client secret won't be rotated during update
+- Another 11 days later, client is updated again with OIDC client registration update request.
+At this point, there is only 9 days of remaining time to client secret expiration.
+Since this is less than the `Remaining expiration for rotation during update`, the client secret will be automatically updated.
+New secret will be returned in the response of client update request.

 A similar example, but with KC Admin UI